 Shares in any Fund may be subscribed for or repurchased in any freely convertible currency not being the Base Currency of the Fund.
 Similarly.
 Shareholders may convert Shares in one Fund to Shares in another Fund and the Shares in the two Funds may be denominated in different currencies.
-The costs of foreign currency exchange transactions and any related gains or losses connection in with any subscription, redemption or conversion will be borne by the investor.
+The costs of foreign currency exchange transactions and any related gains or losses in connection with anv subscription, redemption or conversion will be borne by the investor.